-- Before we begin this week's reflection, let's take a few minutes to check in.
+- Before we begin our reflection, let's take a few minutes to check in.
 How is everyone feeling?
 (It will be a bit more difficult via phone to know if someone is being talked over or is trying to get a word in....
 Be sure everyone has a chance to speak). - What is something you're struggling with this week? - Where have you seen a sign of hope this week?

-Other optional questions include: What is something you've learned about yourself during this time of social distancing?
-Where have you experienced a "thin place" in the last week?
+Other optional questions include: Where have you experienced a "thin place" in the last week?
 Where have you seen beauty this week?
-What is one new behavior you'd like to continue doing when the virus has passed us by?